Health and Safety Representative Training

 Health and Safety Representative training is 5 days face to face training in the classroom.
 During this time participants will have access to highly skilled and motivated HSR trainers.
 These trainers have been in the VET training and assessment environment for over 25 years.
 The HSR Training course provides an interactive, engaging and supportive learning environment.
 Having a HSR will assist in providing improvements to health and safety at a workplace.

 The as discussed by the Safety Consultant in the training, the primary role of a HSR is to represent the health and safety interests of a work group.
 Additional duties are to raise any issues with their employer.
 There can be as many HSRs and deputy HSRs as needed in a business.
 This can be achieved only after consultation, negotiation and agreement between workers and the employer.

 Public Course Full Course (5 Days) – $890

 Inhouse Full Course (5 Days) – $9500* +Notes and GST

-*travel costs may apply outside of the Gold Coast Send a inquiry through the portal or alternatively complete and forwards the completed enrolment form.
+*Travel costs may apply outside of the Gold Coast.
+Please send an inquiry through the portal or alternatively complete and forwards the completed enrolment form.